novaaestastech-sys/BlackLetter-Landing_Page/README.md

-# BlackLetter | The Operating System for Modern Law
+# BlackLetter | The AI-Powered Workspace Solution for Modern Law

 A high-end, minimalist landing page for a next-gen LegalTech platform.
 Built with Next.js, Tailwind CSS, and Framer Motion.